Free temporary Belgium phone number to receive SMS online (+32)

 › How long does the private $1 number last?

-› What if no code arrives on the paid line?
+› What if no code arrives on the paid number?

 › Can I keep the same number for a long time?